ForkBoxVM/forkbox/README.md

 ForkBox is a powerful x86_64 (and ARM, via v7.1+) full-virtualization tool for desktop, server, and embedded use.
 It runs on Linux, Windows, macOS, and Solaris hosts.

 Key features include a streamlined and user-friendly graphical interface (reverting some recent upstream UI changes), flexible networking, and high performance.
-It's designed for anyone from developers testing software to users needing to run multiple operating systems simultaneously.

-Not everything new is good!
+It's designed for anyone from developers testing software to users needing to run multiple operating systems simultaneously. <i>Not everything new is good!</i>
 <!--just a general-purpose full virtualization software for x86_64
 hardware (with version 7.1 additionally for macOS/Arm), targeted at laptop, desktop, server and embedded use. (bla bla bla)-->